Estuary

 Netsuite to Bigquery - Capture Details - Endpoint Configuration

 After ensuring all details are accurate, click Next > Save and Publish.
-Estuary Flow will establish a connection with your NetSuite account.
+Estuary will establish a connection with your NetSuite account.

 Step 2: Set Up BigQuery as Your Destination Connector